iulyanp/iulyanp.github.io/_posts/git/2016-10-24-git-branch.markdown

 ### What is a branch?

-Technically a branch is nothing else but a pointer to a specific commit. when you create a branch a pointer is created and every time you commit someting on that branch the pointer moves to the new commit.
-In other words a branch is used to group some commits.
+Technically a branch is nothing else but a pointer to a specific commit.
+When you create a branch a pointer is created and every time you commit something on that branch the pointer moves to the new commit.
+In other words a branch is used to group and isolate a bunch of commits.

 ### How to create a branch?